 Middlesex Top Stories

-While Woburn retained its status of charging the lowest residential real-estate taxes in The Middlesex East region, Mayor Scott Galvin recentl… Read moreArea real-estate taxes driven up by red-hot housing market
+While Woburn retained its status of charging the lowest residential real-estate taxes in The Middlesex East region, Mayor Scott Galvin recently warned that a regional trend of converting commercial sites into housing will eventually undercut the community’s ability to stay affordable.

-After being essentially chased out of the city just a year earlier, a Boston developer earlier this winter scored a major victory for the life… Read moreDetermined Boston developer forges ahead with Woburn life sciences project
+After being essentially chased out of the city just a year earlier, a Boston developer earlier this winter scored a major victory for the life sciences community by convincing Woburn officials that next-era research and development (R&D) facilities can safely co-exist by residential homes.

 The Boston Marathon bombings changed the lives of countless people, not to mention took the lives of several others including eight-year old Martin Richard, Krystle Campbell and Lü Lingzi.
 A fourth victim, Wilmington native and MIT Police Officer Sean Collier, was killed while he was on duty…